 We're going to learn more about that in coming days.

-This is why he was in Paul Ryan's office begging last week not to have to go through all of this stuff.
+And in a deal with the FBI director Christopher Wray and the Deputy Attorney General Rod Rosenstein, this is why he was in Paul Ryan's office begging last week not to have to go through all of this stuff.

-Justice officials have promised to provide the Intelligence Committee information about Weissman's contacts.
+Justice officials have promised to provide the intelligence committee information about Weissman's contacts.

-That's the guy that that literally put tens of thousands of of Anderson accounting employees out of work.
+That's the guy that literally put tens of thousands of Anderson accounting employees out of work, had a 9-0 Supreme Court decision against him, overthrown in his obstruction case there.

-Page wrote Strzok that the counterintelligence agent, anyway, to the Washington Post about a timeline of the Hillary Clinton email investigation, and Page mentions a conversation that she had just had with the FBI chief of staff and openly expressed concern that the information about Hillary's timeline, the FBI timeline, was too specific for comfort.
+Anyway, one string of messages five days before the election day, November 3rd, 2016, Page wrote Strzok that the counterintelligence agent, anyway, to the Washington Post about a timeline of the Hillary Clinton email investigation, and Paige mentions a conversation that she had just had with the FBI chief of staff and openly expressed concern that the information about Hillary's timeline, the FBI timeline, was too specific for comfort.

 Of course, she wants to protect Hillary.